Oxford-Growers/Oxford-Growers/privacy.md

 ## Internally within Oxford Growers.

 Information collected from the survey before you have got involved will be shared with the core group.
+All emails sent to [oxfordgrowers@gmail.com](mailto:oxfordgrowers@gmail.com) can be seen by the core group.

 You can see who is in the core group on the [Core Group page](core-group.html).

 If you choose to get involved, contact details will be shared mutually in a group of people who are going to work together.
 This will be done via being added to a WhatsApp group, or as the group mutually decides is appropriate.